MaudGautier/react-playground/README.md

 # Playground for React

-This project is a small playground for me to experiment a bit.
+This project is a small playground for me to experiment and better understand the internals of React.

 ## Getting started